Contact-Dependent Ion Gating Explains Directional Asymmetry in the Bacterial Flagellar Motor: Summary and Discussion

 More broadly, our work highlights several mechano-chemical design principles underlying efficient torque generation in the BFM.
 First, tight rotor–stator coupling prevents loss of IMF through mechanical slippage.
 This design principle likely extends beyond the rotor–stator interface to other mechanical linkages in the motor, such as the FliG–FliM/N and rotor–hook connections.
 Indeed, cryo-EM structures show that the concentric rings of the rotor (including the LP and MS rings) form a highly rigid assembly~\cite{tan2021}.
 Second, efficient torque generation critically depends on the timing of ion translocation events.
 In particular, a gating mechanism that enables early ion release can suppress torque-free waiting phases and increase average torque output.
 At first sight such early release might appear problematic, since no torque would be generated between ion release and the next binding event.
 Remarkably, this challenge is resolved by the architecture of the stator itself: the MotB dimer forms two ion channels that operate alternately and out of phase during each stator rotation cycle ($2\pi/5$).
 This alternating operation enables continuous torque generation and naturally explains why stronger gating leads to higher torque output in CCW motors compared with CW motors.

 Our model also leads to several experimentally testable predictions.
-First, mutations that weaken the electrostatic contacts at the MotA–FliG torque transmission interface should reduce the effective coupling depth $h_r$, leading to lower stall torque and reduced motor efficiency~\cite{Blair1991,braun1999}.
-For example, residues such as MotA Asp86 (Chain~E), Glu94 (Chain~F), and FliG Asp241/Asp284/Asp289 form key charged contacts at the stator–rotor interface; mutations at these sites are expected to reduce $h_r$ and increase slippage under high load or high IMF, resulting in a measurable decrease in stall torque.
-Second, perturbations that alter the MotA–FliG interface or the MotA–MotB ion release pathway should change the effectiveness of early ion release and thereby modify the concavity (or knee speed) of the CCW torque–speed curve.
-For instance, charge-neutralizing substitutions (D/E$\rightarrow$N/Q/A) or steric replacements (A$\rightarrow$Y) could shift the knee speed by altering the probability of early ion release (see SI for details).
+First, mutations that weaken the electrostatic contacts at the MotA-–FliG torque transmission interface should reduce the effective coupling depth $h_r$, leading to lower stall torque and reduced motor efficiency~\cite{Blair1991,braun1999}.
+For example, residues such as MotA D86 (Chain~A3), E94 (Chain~A4), and FliG D241/D284/D289 form key charged contacts at the stator--rotor interface; mutations at these sites are expected to reduce $h_r$ and increase slippage under high load or high IMF, resulting in a measurable decrease in stall torque.
+Second, perturbations that alter the MotA--FliG interface or the MotA--MotB ion release pathway should change the effectiveness of early ion release and thereby modify the concavity (or knee speed) of the CCW torque–speed curve.
+For example, MotA T164 lies near MotB D25 in our structural model and may help stabilize a release-compatible local geometry.
+Mutating this residue is therefore predicted to perturb ion--release kinetics, producing defects in ion transmission and altering the CCW torque--speed relation (see SI).
+Third, comparison across different stator systems provide another test of the coupling picture.
+For example, the MotAB system in \textit{Pseudomonas aeruginosa} shows slipping at high load\cite{wu2024torque}, in contrast to the MotCD and \textit{E. coli} MotAB.
+In our framework, such behavior corresponds to weaker rotor--stator coupling ($h_r$), and direct rotor-stator tracking using the single--molecule approach developed in \cite{hosu2025torque} should reveal a lower engagement fraction ($\gamma$) at high load for MotAB compared to MotCD or \textit{E. coli} MotAB.